spotinst/help/src/docs/eco/getting-started/connect-azure-ea-to-eco.md

 <summary><font size="+1">Step 2 - Apply the <u>Cost Management Reader</u> role</font></summary>

-* Please apply this role at the highest level possible, ideally the Tenant or other management group that contains all of the desired subscriptions.
-This role can also be applied on a per subscription basis if needed.
+* Please apply this role at the highest level possible, ideally on the Tenant or other Management Group that contains all of the desired Subscriptions.
+This role can also be applied on a per Subscription basis if needed.

-1. Go to the management group or subscription(s) you would like to give the Eco Cost Specialist team access to
+1. Go to the Management Group or Subscription(s) you would like to give the Eco Cost Specialist team access to

 2. Go to **Access control (IAM)**